-We’ve all been there — pan left, right, scroll down, left, zoom, right, down, too far, ugggh — reading a full size webpage on our phones is painful.
+We’ve all been there — pan left, right, scroll down, left, zoom, right, down, too far, ugggh — reading a full-size webpage on our phones is painful.
 If users are panning to use the LMS, you can guarantee they will only use it as a last resort.
 For extended enterprise LMS initiatives where your users are mainly voluntary users, this is not an option.

 Over the last few months, Talented Learning has reviewed about 25 LMS solutions and we are tracking the mobile capabilities (and much more) of each solution.
-If you have been shopping for a LMS lately, you’ve noticed that every vendor says they are a mobile LMS and you can use on any device.
+If you have been shopping for an LMS lately, you’ve noticed that every vendor says they are a mobile LMS and you can use on any device.

 While this may be technically true, if you dig deeper, you will frequently uncover these limitations:

 - You can access the LMS from any device browser, but you have to pan or have eagle eyesight to read anything

 - Learners can access from a mobile device but not administrators

 - You can launch mobile and manage mobile content, but the LMS interface is still the scrolling and panning version

 - Tablets but not smartphones are supported and the tablet version is the same as the desktop